joelaw918/aibrain_310/README.md

 ---

-##🚀 Next Steps
+## 🚀 Next Steps
--Improve OCR preprocessing for better accuracy on images.
+- Improve OCR preprocessing for better accuracy on images.
--Add support for more file formats.
+- Add support for more file formats.
--Implement a web UI for easier searching.
+- Implement a web UI for easier searching.
 ---

-##📝 License
+## 📝 License

 MIT License – feel free to use and modify.